TreeCityWes/Xenium-Miner-Setup/NVIDIA-Instructions.md

 | `sudo nano tmux.sh` | (Optional) Open tmux.sh file in nano for editing.
 Paste the TMUX script below into text editor and save. |
 | `sudo chmod +x tmux.sh` | (Optional) Make tmux.sh script executable. |
 | `sudo ./tmux.sh` | (Optional) Execute tmux.sh script. |

+> **Disclaimer:** Before executing any commands, ensure you have researched and understood what each command does.
+This setup is intended for Ubuntu systems only.
+If you are using a rented cloud GPU, make sure that the provider's terms of service allow for cryptocurrency mining.

 ### Basic Linux Keyboard Commands: